ThePhar/RogueLegacyRandomizer/README.md

 **BE SURE YOU ARE REPLACING THE COPIED FILES IN YOUR ROGUE LEGACY RANDOMIZER DIRECTORY AND NOT REPLACING YOUR ROGUE LEGACY FILES!**

 You should be good to run RogueLegacyRandomizer.exe!
-You will also need to generate a game at https://archipelago.gg to create a new game.
+You will also need to generate a game at [archipelago.gg](https://archipelago.gg) to create a new game.

 ## Building from Source

-TODO: Write me.
+TODO: Write this!

 ## License & Copyright